All Series > Well-Ordered Soul > Part 3

 Related Scripture

-“So flee youthful passions and pursue righteousness, faith, love, and peace, along with those who call on the Lord from a pure heart.” — 2 Timothy 2:22 (ESV)
+“Avoid the passions of youth, and strive for righteousness, faith, love, and peace, together with those who with a pure heart call out to the Lord for help.” — 2 Timothy 2:22 (GNT)

-“And let us not grow weary of doing good, for in due season we will reap, if we do not give up.” — Galatians 6:9 (ESV)
+“So let us not grow weary in doing what is right, for we will reap at harvest time, if we do not give up.” — Galatians 6:9 (NRSVue)

 Related Quotes